Property Tax Revenue Limits.

 All real and personal property is subject to a tax each year based on the highest and best use, unless a specific exemption is provided by law.
 The annual growth of all regular property tax levy revenue other than the state levies is limited as follows:

-The constitution provides for a levy rate limit of $10 per $1,000 of assessed value, referred to as the constitutional $10 limit (or the constitutional 1 percent limit).
+The state Constitution provides for a levy rate limit of $10 per $1,000 of assessed value, referred to as the constitutional $10 limit (or the constitutional 1 percent limit).

 Other general limitations on property tax rates include: